dcadata/fivey-is-an-emotional-fox/README.md

     * `EMAIL_SENDER`: the email address that will send the notification (I recommend making a new Gmail account)
     * `EMAIL_PASSWORD`: the password associated with `EMAIL_SENDER` (if possible, use an app-specific password)
     * `EMAIL_RECIPIENT`: the email address that will receive the notification

+Please note that this is an unofficial project - it's not affiliated in any way with FiveThirtyEight or Fivey the Fox.